Elo rating system: Athletic sports

 The Elo rating system is used in the chess portion of chess boxing.
 In order to be eligible for professional chess boxing, one must have an Elo rating of at least 1600, as well as competing in 50 or more matches of amateur boxing or martial arts.
 American college football used the Elo method as a portion of its Bowl Championship Series rating systems from 1998 to 2013 after which the BCS was replaced by the College Football Playoff.
 Jeff Sagarin of USA Today publishes team rankings for most American sports, which includes Elo system ratings for college football.
-The use of rating systems was effectively scrapped with the creation of the College Football Playoff in 2014; participants in the CFP and its associated bowl games are chosen by a selection committee.
+The use of rating systems was effectively scrapped with the creation of the College Football Playoff in 2014.

 In other sports, individuals maintain rankings based on the Elo algorithm.
 These are usually unofficial, not endorsed by the sport's governing body.
 The World Football Elo Ratings is an example of the method applied to men's football.
 In 2006, Elo ratings were adapted for Major League Baseball teams by Nate Silver, then of Baseball Prospectus.
 Based on this adaptation, both also made Elo-based Monte Carlo simulations of the odds of whether teams will make the playoffs.
 In 2014, Beyond the Box Score, an SB Nation site, introduced an Elo ranking system for international baseball.

 In tennis, the Elo-based Universal Tennis Rating (UTR) rates players on a global scale, regardless of age, gender, or nationality.
 It is the official rating system of major organizations such as the Intercollegiate Tennis Association and World TeamTennis and is frequently used in segments on the Tennis Channel.
 The algorithm analyzes more than 8 million match results from over 800,000 tennis players worldwide.
 On May 8, 2018, Rafael Nadal—having won 46 consecutive sets in clay court matches—had a near-perfect clay UTR of 16.42.
 In pool, an Elo-based system called Fargo Rate is used to rank players in organized amateur and professional competitions.
 One of the few Elo-based rankings endorsed by a sport's governing body is the FIFA Women's World Rankings, based on a simplified version of the Elo algorithm, which FIFA uses as its official ranking system for national teams in women's football.

-From the first ranking list after the 2018 FIFA World Cup, FIFA has used Elo for their FIFA World Rankings.
+From the first ranking list after the 2018 FIFA World Cup, FIFA has also used Elo for their FIFA Men's World Rankings.

 In 2015, Nate Silver, editor-in-chief of the statistical commentary website FiveThirtyEight, and Reuben Fischer-Baum produced Elo ratings for every National Basketball Association team and season through the 2014 season.
-In 2014 FiveThirtyEight created Elo-based ratings and win-projections for the American professional National Football League.
+In 2014, FiveThirtyEight created Elo-based ratings and win-projections for the American professional National Football League.
 The English Korfball Association rated teams based on Elo ratings, to determine handicaps for their cup competition for the 2011/12 season.